RowenTey/Stock-Price/README.md

 # Hack4Pan Submission
 ---
-*A demo website to check out some stocks!*
+*A website stock app that allows users to see stock charts and stock price predictions using machine learning. !*